hazelcast/hazelcast-csharp-client/docs/doc/building.md

 Visual Studio 2019 or at least the Visual Studio Build Tools 2019, which you can download from the [Visual Studio](https://visualstudio.microsoft.com/) site.

+.NET Core is also required.
+You can download it from the [Download .NET](https://dotnet.microsoft.com/download) page.
+Recent 2.1 and 3.1 SDKs are required.
+You can verify whether .NET Core is installed, and which versions are supported, by running `dotnet --info` in a command window.

 ### Building

 For a complete build, start a Powershell console and build with: